Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/16_74HC595_&_7-Segment_Display.rst

     :lines: 47-54
     :dedent:

-In the loop function, because there are four digital tubes, a “for loop” is used to display the values of each one in turn.
+In the loop function, because there are four digital tubes, a "for loop" is used to display the values of each one in turn.
 For example, when i =0, turn ON the first digital tube to display the first value, then turn ON the second digital tube to display the second value, until all four digital tubes display their own values.
 Because the displaying time from the first number to the fourth number is so short, it may display many times in one second, but our eyes can't keep up with the speed of the digital tube, so we look as if the digital tube is displaying different Numbers at the same time.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_16.2_4_Digit_7-Segment_Display/Sketch_16.2_4_Digit_7-Segment_Display.ino
     :linenos: